GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Background and Related Work

 \subsection{Language Models}

-The field of Natural Language Processing (NLP) has undergone a significant transformation with the advent of Large Language Models (LLMs).
-Starting with the introduction of attention and transformer architecture~\cite{wolf-etal-2020-transformers}, numerous language models (LMs) have been developed, resulting in a substantial enhancement of language processing capabilities.
-Notably, BERT, which introduced the encoder-only transformer architecture, revolutionized downstream learning tasks by improving embeddings~\cite{devlin-etal-2019-bert}.
-More recent additions to the GPT series, such as ChatGPT~\cite{luo2023chatgpt} and GPT-4~\cite{openai2023gpt4}, have demonstrated greater prowess across a wide range of tasks.

-Moreover, the impact of these LLMs extends beyond the scope of NLP.
-The database community has experienced a surge in the adoption of LLMs to enhance various aspects of DBMS, including data profiling~\cite{zhang2023schema, trummer2021can, narayan2022foundation}, code generation~\cite{trummer2023demonstrating, yu2019spider, cheng2023binding, scholak2021picard} and table-based question answering~\cite{ye2023large, zhang2023reactable, jiang2022omnitab}.
-When using LLMs in practice, there are three typical design choices: (1) training a language model from scratch, (2) fine-tuning an existing language model, and (3) using a pre-trained language model without parameter modifications.
-The first two options require a relatively large amount of resources, including both hardware resources and training data.
-Given the impressive in-context learning capabilities demonstrated by GPT-4, we have chosen the third option and use GPT-4 as our default language model throughout the paper unless noted otherwise.
+The field of Natural Language Processing (NLP) has seen great progress with the advent of LLM.
+Notably, ChatGPT~\cite{luo2023chatgpt} and GPT-4~\cite{openai2023gpt4} have demonstrated great prowess across a wide range of tasks.
+The impact of LLM extends beyond the scope of NLP to the database community, experiencing a surge in the adoption of LLM to enhance DBMS, including data profiling~\cite{zhang2023schema, trummer2021can, narayan2022foundation}, code generation~\cite{trummer2023demonstrating, yu2019spider, cheng2023binding, scholak2021picard}, workload analysis~\cite{jain2018query2vec, wang2023real, preqr} and table-based question answering~\cite{ye2023large, zhang2023reactable, jiang2022omnitab}.
+When using LLM, there are three typical choices: (1) training a model from scratch, (2) fine-tuning an existing model, and (3) using a pre-trained model without parameter modifications.
+The first two options require a relatively large amount of resources, including hardware resources and training data.
+Given the impressive in-context learning ability of GPT-4, we have chosen the third option and use GPT-4 as our default model unless noted otherwise.